 Students may only miss one week of classes due to course or research travel and may only participate in one traveling course or studio per semester.
 Students traveling in conjunction with an option studio are therefore not eligible to travel with other GSD courses that term.

 Travel is always accompanied by certain risks.
 If a studio or course includes travel outside of the United States, please keep in mind that international students should look into their personal immigration and visa statuses as it can be difficult for individuals from some countries to leave the U.S. and then return.
+Students are required to sign a travel waiver and submit a COVID-19 Vaccination/Booster attestation in order to travel.
+While the site visit is a requirement, if you should be unable or unwilling to travel your instructor will assign alternative work for you in lieu of participation in the trip.

 There will be one set group itinerary planned and arranged for all students in a studio or course based on the educational needs of the site visit.
 Any modifications are the responsibility of the individual student (including costs incurred).

+Students must be enrolled in a particular course or studio to be eligible to participate in the trip.
 Teaching Assistants are not permitted to travel unless they are enrolled in the course/studio that is traveling.
 There will be one set group itinerary planned and arranged for all students in a studio.
 Any modifications are the responsibility of the individual student (including costs incurred).

 If you have questions about traveling internationally, including specific visa questions, please talk with representatives from Harvard Global Support Services or visit the Global Support website for more information.
 On the day of studio presentations and lottery, Harvard Global Support Services will also have representatives available in the lobby of Gund Hall immediately following studio presentations to assist with travel questions.